kestra-io/docs/content/docs/15.how-to-guides/api.md

 We can check in Kestra that it was added successfully:
 ![kv_api](/docs/how-to-guides/api/kv_api.png)

 We can modify this by changing the body.
-For example, we can change the body to `"This is a modified value"`:
+For example, we will change the body to `"This is a modified value"`:

 ```bash
 curl -X PUT -H "Content-Type: application/json" http://localhost:8080/api/v1/namespaces/company.team/kv/my_key -d '"This is a modified value"'